Interested in this course? Book now for Open Day to find out more

 Via essays, presentations, project reports, self-assessment, dissertation and visual media such as posters and websites.

-Jon has worked for 20 years as a youth work practitioner and brings that knowledge and commitment to youth work to his teaching and research.
-He is particularly interested in the impact of policy on practice as well as the management of youth and community work and outdoor education.
-Jon is leading a major research project into the value and impact of Youth Work on the lives of young people in Europe.
+Jon worked for 20 years as a youth worker before joining Marjon in 2003.
+He brings his knowledge and commitment to youth work to his teaching and research.
+He is particularly interested in the impact of policy on practice as well as theory and practice of youth and community work, as well as outdoor education.
+In 2018 Jon led a major research project into the value and impact of Youth Work on the lives of young people in Europe.